microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

 `SetName` will need to make sure to modify the `Command` in `_ActionMap` and regenerate `NameMap`.

 `SetIcon` will only need to modify the provided `Command`.
+We can choose to not expose this in the `ActionMap`, but doing so makes the API consistent.

 `SetAction` will need to begin by updating the provided `Command`'s `ActionAndArgs`.
- If the generated name is being used, the name will need to be updated.
+ If the generated name is being used, the name will need to be updated. `_ActionMap` will need to be updated with a new `InternalActionID` for the new action.
+This is a major operation and so all views exposed will need to be regenerated.

 Regarding [Layering Actions](#layering-actions), if the `Command` does not exist in the current layer, but exists in a parent layer, we need to...